rbrama79/dot99binding/UBI/CommentsOnRDF.md

 semantic descriptor URI while they MUST be logically (1451.0) addressable by means of the UUID.
 How to bind UUIDs with real URLs or JIDs (in case of .99) is to be discussed.

+Helbert: It should be like the TIM example above be addressed using the linked data.
+To take advange for the linked data all NCAP, TIM, and things inside the IEEE 1451 may used the same URI to idenfy what it is.
+I need to study the difference from JSON-LD and RDF.

 ### 1451 UUIDs

 As noted above UUIDs has changed form the previous version and they are 128b long.
 Each manufacturer/vendor can generate freely, without asking to a registrar, a UUID for each of its products.
 This is possible since 48+24 bits are used to identify location and manufacturer within the location.
 Following 56 bits identify the year and the time of production.
 These UUIDs can be represented as we do in IPv6.

+Helbert: Yes the current version is 80 bits: 42 for location, 4 manufacture field, 12 year, and 22 time.

 ### Proposal for JID addressing